 This is common in smaller companies where they are using an Agile framework, where the project manager is busy with meetings.
 Meetings are not always at the office and the scope or requirements of the project can quickly change.

 With an easy to access dashboard, developers can quickly look up to the artifact and see if there are any important announcements during the day, for instance, bugs that need to be fixed as soon as possible.

+For this reason, this study proposes to develop an artefact that will …..

+As jy wil kan jy research question in sit wat jou laat wonder het oor die problem en hoe jy dit gaan oplos bv:

+Hoe kan DSR help om so ‘n artefact te develop?

+Watter sagteware kan gebruik word om hierdie artefact te develop?

+Watter belangrike features moet in die program wees?

 Project description